I was hesitant to get into Super Mario Maker 2.

 With that possibility removed, the Super Mario Maker 2 Course Maker is an exercise in making the most of a set of finite parts, none of which require any coding to get working.
 This may seem to be a bizarre or obvious observation, but the fact is that to try out a wide variety of game mechanics in one's own actual game is to spend a great deal of time coding and testing and debugging things that you may not actually end up using (which is neither efficient nor particularly fun, at least for me).

 Instead, Super Mario Maker 2 allows you to very quickly test out ideas and combinations of elements in ways that are ready to go right out of the box, which is a refreshing if not liberating situation for a solo game developer.
 Using the Course Maker, I can quickly give myself a mini-project with an interesting set of constraints (such as building the most compact level possible, or a level that involves only one type of enemy) - each of which ultimately gives me invaluable experience tackling a variety of game design problems.

 The sheer speed with which you can experiment and iterate makes Super Mario Maker 2 a wonderful training ground for any aspiring game designer.
 Personally, I have been consciously aware that my time spent with the game has helped me to develop better instincts for things that work and things that don't - and given me a number of ideas for things I could implement in my own project.

 As of the time of writing, my many evenings of 'doodling' have resulted in four uploaded levels so far - if you'd like to check them out the course IDs are:

-How about you, dear readers – what has been your experience of designing levels in Super Mario Maker 2?
-I’d be curious to hear from both seasoned developers and also people for whom the title has been your first foray into game design – so please do let me know your thoughts in the comments!
+How about you, dear readers - what has been your experience of designing levels in Super Mario Maker 2?
+I'd be curious to hear from both seasoned developers and also people for whom the title has been your first foray into game design - so please Tweet me your thoughts!